aloxe/huwindty/src/pages/documentation/navigation.md

 </li>

 ```
-The same `group` class is used for the focus, but because focus only applies on a anchor without looking at the parent elements, we need to use the pseudo class `:focus-within`.
+The same `group` class is used for the focus.
+However, because focus only applies to an anchor without considering the parent elements, we need to use the pseudo-class `:focus-within`.

 ```html
 <li class="group">